 The National Academy of Sciences (NAS) is a private, nonprofit organization of the country’s leading researchers.
 The NAS recognizes and promotes outstanding science through election to membership; publication in its journal, PNAS; and its awards, programs, and special activities.
-Through the National Research Council, the NAS provides objective, science-based advice on critical issues affecting the nation.
+Through the National Academies of Sciences, Engineering, and Medicine, the NAS provides objective, science-based advice on critical issues affecting the nation.
 Read More

 Election to NAS membership in the NAS is considered one of the highest honors that a scientist can receive.
 Read more about our members and their contributions to science.

 Policy Studies & Reports

 Our policy studies are conducted through the National Research Council (NRC).
 Access information about current and recently completed studies, including more than 5,000 publications available for free online.
 Read More »